 Learn to cold smoke cheese at home.
-I’ll show you how to cold smoke cheese with your Big Green Egg, Kamado Joe smoker, pellet grill or Masterbuilt electric smoker.
+I’ll show you how to cold smoke cheese with your Big Green Egg, Kamado smoker or Masterbuilt electric smoker.
 Smoking cheese requires some practice and a little patience.
 Once you learn the art of smoking cheese, you will always want to have some on hand.
-Best uses for smoked cheese include crackers, salads, or used in recipes that call for shredded cheese.
-The key is to use the cold smoking method and keep the temperature inside your grill as low as possible while still creating the right amount of smoke.
-Using the Big Green Egg kamado smoker to cold smoke cheese adds another function to this great smoker.
+Smoked cheese is excellent with crackers, in salads, or used in recipes that call for shredded cheese.
+The key to smoking cheese is to use the cold smoking method and keep the temperature inside your grill as low as possible while still creating the right amount of smoke.
+Using the Big Green Egg to cold smoke cheese adds another function to this great smoker.
 Almonds, bacon, cheese, and sausages can all be cold smoked using a Big Green Egg.

 Let’s smoke some cheese!

 Here’s what you’ll need to start cold smoking cheese:

 What is the Best Cheese for Cold Smoking?

 The best cheese for cold smoking is cheddar, Monterey jack, Pepper Jack, or Swiss.
 I use the 32 oz blocks and cut them into three pieces.
 This makes decent size chunks that are easy to consume, and will also help when you get to the latter stage of this process and need to vacuum seal the cheese.

 Smoking string cheese is another good cheese to use when starting.
 Buy yourself the 12 pack and unwrap the pieces.
 String cheese is highly recommended because they are they are porous enough to accept the smoke.
 Plus smoked mozzarella is excellent!

 What is the Best Wood for Smoking Cheese?